DavidWayneAustinPHP/CoverageJSONOutput/README.md

     -- converagejson-convert
 -- Add a check to ensure the file "input_csv_data.csv" exists and is readable -- Ensure the output path is writable where the output file "coverage.json" can be written

+-- to run the package in "editabel" mode the following commands can be run -- cd /path/to/the/project
+   -- pip install -e .
+   -- coveragejson-convert

+-- to build and install a distributable package run the commands -- python setup.py sdist bdist_wheel
+   -- pip install dist/converter_csv_to_CoverageJSON.tar.qz